MISTAKES WORTH AVOIDING IN RETIREMENT PLANNING

 Many people withdraw money from their provident fund account.
-Believe me, it’s altogether a wrong move, as instruments like Provident Fund are exclusively designed to provide financial security post retirement.
+Believe me, it’s altogether a wrong move, as instruments like Provident Fund are exclusively designed to provide financial security post-retirement.
 These instruments are highly useful for retirement planning, especially due to their tax benefits.

 Often people ask me whether it is okay to withdraw money from the PF for buying a house or it’s better to take a loan.
-Mysay, let the PF rest for post retirement.
+Mysay, let the PF rest for post-retirement.

 What to do: Do not withdraw from your PF account.
 If you are short of cash, delay the purchase till you are able to save more, but do not touch your PF account pre-retirement.

 What to do: PF account is a must in your investing portfolio.
-There is no substitute to it.
+There is no substitute for it.
 The 15-year lock-in ensures that you save just for old age without getting swayed by midway goals.

 DELAYING HEALTH INSURANCE

 Medical expenses rise as a person ages.
 Experts say many people don’t buy individual health plans during their working life as they are covered by employers.
-This is wrong as most employers give the cover only till you are employed with them.
+This is wrong as most employers give the cover only until you are employed with them.

 You also have the option of porting the employer’s policy to individual cover at retirement.
-But experts say do not depend on group policies after retirement as employers keep changing insurers and so you may miss out on benefits accumulated in the earlier policy such as waiver of waiting period for pre-existing diseases.
+But experts say do not depend on group policies after retirement as employers keep changing insurers and so you may miss out on benefits accumulated in the earlier policy such as waiver of the waiting period for pre-existing diseases.

 It is good to buy an individual health policy early in life.
-It is not only cheaper but also helps you cover pre-existing illnesses after completion of the waiting period.
+It is not only cheaper but also helps you cover pre-existing illnesses after the completion of the waiting period.
 Moreover, it covers you even after you leave the job or your company curtails the benefits under the group plan to cut cost.
-It also earns tax benefits upto Rs 15,000 for individuals and Rs 20,000 for senior citizens.
+It also earns tax benefits up to Rs 15,000 for individuals and Rs 20,000 for senior citizens.

-What to do: A single hospitalisation can wipe out your savings.
+What to do: A single hospitalization can wipe out your savings.
 Buy health insurance early in life.
 It will help you save a lot of money.
 Second, ensure that the cover is adequate.
-Estimate your needs on the basis of cost of treatment and inflation.
+Estimate your needs on the basis of the cost of treatment and inflation.
 If you cannot afford a large cover, buy a regular plan with low sum insured and add a top-up cover.
 Top-up plans are cheaper than regular plans.
 In a regular plan, the insurer pays up to the sum insured.
 A top-up plan covers you after a fixed amount, called deductible, is crossed.

 NOT PLANNING FOR EMERGENCIES